-NBR (NZ) – by Tina Morrison – “New Zealand wool prices fell at the latest weekly auction as more bales than expected were offered for sale.
+NBR (NZ) – by Tina Morrison – “New Zealand lamb wool prices picked up as the volume of bales offered for sale at auction declined.

-AUSTRALIAN WOOL INNOVATION – Wool market review – week ending 9 December 2016 (Week 23)
+AUSTRALIAN WOOL INNOVATION LIMITED – Wool market review – week ending 24 February 2017 (Week 34)

 WESTERN MAGAZINE – “A 32-year-old former Bridgetown resident has proved that his disability will not stop him from learning new skills, such as how to shear sheep.